-When 'models for' and their target systems are concerned, an important virtue is what Floridi calls 'portability' ([2011]; but see also (Leonelli [2015])).
-In a different context, Floridi defines portability "as to the ease with which a piece of software or a file format can be 'ported' that is, made to run on a new platform and/or to compile with a new compiler" ([2011], p.
-357).
+When 'models for' and their target systems are concerned, an important virtue is what Floridi calls portability (2011; but see also Leonelli 2015).
+In a different context, Floridi defines portability "as to the ease with which a piece of software or a file format can be 'ported', i.e. made to run on a new platform and/or to compile with a new compiler" (2011, p 357)15.
 Portability here is the ease with which pieces of mechanistic models could be used and combined to solve problems in a different biological context.
-When one looks at Arber's model from the standpoint of the disposition towards affordances, one does not consider whether Arber's model scores high in Craver's virtues, but rather if some of its components could plausibly have interesting functions in other contexts or can be implemented successfully in a different context in order to supply a stimulus to the new target of study.
+When one looks at Arber's model from the standpoint of the disposition towards affordances, one does not consider whether Arber's model scores high in Craver's virtues, but rather if some of its components could plausibly have interesting functions in other contexts or can be implemented successfully in a different context in order to supply a stimulus to the new target of study16.

 In order for a model to be portable, there are a few requirements that should be met.
-First, portability does not apply to the model considered as a whole.
+First, not the entire model must be portable.
 In fact, only a few components will do, but it is the entire model that is a model 'for' because the biologists think about resituating components by reasoning on the model as a whole, and by abstracting something from it.
-A consequence of this is that the components that we want to resituate must be real.
-The whole model does not need to be complete or how-actually, but specific components should be clearly identified.
+A consequence of this is that the components that we want to 'resituate' must be real.
+The whole model does not need to be 'complete' or 'howactually', but specific components should be clearly identified.
 As I mentioned above, entity realism (in the sense of components of the model corresponding to real entities in the world) in 'models for' is not the aim, but it is an assumption.
 We do not manipulate entities for the purpose of showing that they are real, but we use such entities in another context under the assumption that they are real.
-Nathans was not in the position to treat Arber's model as a 'model for' until Smith filled a black-box in Arber's model with the
+Nathans was not in the position to treat

-&lt;sup>16 Floridi's context is the evaluation of ontologies.
+15 Floridi's context is the evaluation of ontologies.
 A portable ontology is one that could be made 'run' in many possible worlds.

-&lt;sup>17 Something akin to portability may work also for 'model of', though it has a different function, and it has a different name.
+16 Something akin to 'portability' may work also for 'model of', though it has a different function, and it has a different name.
 A 'models of' is highly portable if it can capture the dynamics of several target systems.
-This has been called 'schema', and portability in such a context has been also named generality, namely "the number of [...] target a particular model applies to" (Weisberg [2013], p.
-109)
+This has been called schema, and portability in such a context has been also named generality, namely "the number of (...) target a particular model applies to" (Weisberg 2013, p 109)